Dr. Christopher Beekman

 Department of Anthropology

-Expertise Areas: Critical Medical Anthropology, Digital Storytelling, Cannabis and Hemp Studies, Psilocybin Use Among BIPOC, Harm Reduction, Overdose Prevention, Workers' Rights, Corporate Accountability, Global Health Policymaking
+Expertise Areas: Critical Medical Anthropology, Digital Storytelling, Cannabis, Psilocybin Use Among BIPOC, Harm Reduction, Overdose Prevention, Workers' Rights, Corporate Accountability, Global Health Policymaking

 Christine Sargent